tls-attacker/TLS-Attacker-Description/README.md

 mvn -P maven-release nexus-staging:release
 ```

-where `PWD` is the password to a local GPG key.
-Note that the key must be uploaded to a GPG key repository accepted by Sonatype (see [Sonatype Manual](https://central.sonatype.org/publish/requirements/gpg/#distributing-your-public-key)).
-Note that the repository is only staged to the Maven central repository but not yet uploaded.
-To upload the repository you have to `Release` at the official Sonatype Nexus Repository Manager (https://s01.oss.sonatype.org/#stagingRepositories).

-If the project uses Spotless with the <ratchetFrom> configuration, one needs to skip Spotless execution during `mvn release:perform` to avoid missing refspecs.
+If the project uses Spotless with the `<ratchetFrom>` configuration, one needs to skip Spotless execution during `mvn release:perform` to avoid missing refspecs.
 This can be done by appending `-Darguments="-Dspotless.apply.skip"`.

 ## Prerequisites for Nexus